samthor/kuto/README.md

   (This may not actually be the best way to keep chunks around.
   This flag will probably evolve over time.)

+- `-n <name>` use this basename for the output (default: basename of input)

+  Normally, Kuto creates output files with the same name as the input files.
+  Instead, use this to output e.g., "index.js" regardless of source name.

 ## Best Practice